dxFeed/dxfeed-graal-swift-api/README.md

 | iOS Simulator       | 12+     | x64, Arm64    |

 [iOS]: https://support.apple.com/ios

+## Installation
+In Xcode, go to File → Add Package Dependencies...
+OR select your project in the Project Editor, go to the Package Dependencies tab, and press the + (plus).

+Enter a Package URL https://github.com/dxFeed/dxfeed-graal-swift-api Select the package you want to add.
+Select a Dependency Rule.
+Click Add Package.

 ## Usage
 ### How to connect to QD endpoint